-The accounting policies adopted are consistent with those of the previous financial year, except for amendments to standards which became effective 1 January 2016, but of which none had any impact on the group.
-These standards include: IFRS 14, Amendments to IFRS 11, Amendments to IAS 16 and IAS 38, Amendments to IAS 16 and IAS 41, Amendments to IAS 27, Amendments to IAS
+The accounting policies adopted are consistent with those of the previous financial year, except for amendments to standards which became effective 1

-1, Amendments to IFRS 10, IFRS 12 and IAS 28.
+January 2017.
+These standards include: Amendments to IAS 7 Statement of Cash Flows: Disclosure Initiative.

 2.20 Standards issued but not yet effective